An Introduction of Long Range and LoRaWAN Technology

 Introduction of Long Rand

-What is LR?
+What is LoRa?

-LR is the abstract of Long Range.
+LoRa is the abstract of Long Range.
 It is one of the major long-range and lower-power wireless communication systems developed by Semtech Corporation.

-LR® is the physical layer or the wireless modulation utilized to create the long-range communication link… It is based on chirp spread spectrum modulation, which maintains the same low power characteristics as FSK modulation but significantly increases the communication range… LR is the first low-cost implementation for commercial usage.
+LoRa® is the physical layer or the wireless modulation utilized to create the long-range communication link… It is based on chirp spread spectrum modulation, which maintains the same low power characteristics as FSK modulation but significantly increases the communication range… LR is the first low-cost implementation for commercial usage.

 Quoted from A technical overview of LR® and LoRaWAN

-As it provides an attractive combination of features – super long-range, low-power consumption, multi-usage, minimal cost, and encrypted data transmission – LR operated in both public and private networks are able to provide much greater coverage compared with the cellular network.
+As it provides an attractive combination of features – super long-range, low-power consumption, multi-usage, minimal cost, and encrypted data transmission – LoRa operated in both public and private networks are able to provide much greater coverage compared with the cellular network.

-Since there are a lot of (and increasing) needs for IoT devices in different vertical industries, especially for low-power, long-range rote data collection scenarios, LR is no doubt one of the most sought-after technologies in the market.
+Since there are a lot of (and increasing) needs for IoT devices in different vertical industries, especially for low-power, long-range rote data collection scenarios, LoRa is no doubt one of the most sought-after technologies in the market.

-Technically, how does LR function?
+Technically, how does LoRa function?

 Generally, IoT has many technological solutions to transfer data over a network, including LR, NB-IoT, WiFi, Bluetooth, Zigbee, and sub-1GHz.
 But in most cases, long transmission distance and energy conservation can be barely guaranteed simultaneously in wireless communication network systems, because more energy is always needed for longer transmission distance.
 Thus, LR which can ensure both long-range and low-power is the most optimal choice in situations where transmitting a comparatively small amount of data over a long distance is needed.